MCRC

 To achieve this goal, our client had decided to embark on a full refresh of their website design and a redevelopment with a strong focus on improving the user experience, with clearer routes and navigation, and refined messaging and calls to action.
 The website redesign should help elevate MCRC’s digital presence, bringing it in line with the organisation’s status as a world class research facility that will appeal to a varied internal and external audience of researchers, business leaders, healthcare professionals, patients and patient advocates.

-We designed and developed a bespoke and flexible CMS (Content Management System) using the latest page builder technology, empowering MCRC web administrators to create and publish unique layouts around their content, instead of the content having to work around the CMS we had built for them.
+We designed and built a bespoke, flexible CMS using the latest page builder technology, giving MCRC’s web administrators the freedom to create and publish unique layouts that fit their content, rather than forcing their content to adapt to the system.

-These unique layouts can be created by choosing from a series of highly curated, mobile responsive, pre-configured modular blocks which web administrators can select in any combination, number or order to perfectly fit their content and populate as desired.
+These unique layouts can be created by choosing from a series of highly curated, mobile responsive, pre-configured modular blocks, which MCRC web administrators can combine in any number, order or configuration to suit their content and populate as needed.

 Each block provides a suitable UI (User Interface) to allow the user to add content efficiently, i.e., file browser, relationship field, and RTE (Rich Text Editor) or WYSIWYG (What You See Is What You Get), systems that allow content to be edited in a form that resembles its appearance once displayed as a finished web page.

-The primary navigation provides a ‘mega menu’ style interface on large breakpoints and a ‘full screen accordion’ style interface on smaller breakpoints.
-In both cases, we designed and built the interface to support up to three levels of content hierarchy.
+The primary navigation features a ‘mega menu’ on larger breakpoints and a ‘full screen accordion’ on smaller ones, with both formats designed to support up to three levels of content hierarchy.

 With increased visibility in the digital space, the new website acts as a one stop shop resource for cancer research activities in Manchester, with the latest news, research and stories from cancer researchers whilst enabling MCRC to showcase and document key collaborations with partners.